bmolnar91/workbook/module_web_with_python.md

 #### Explain variable scoping in Python!

 Not all variables are accessible from all parts of our program, and not all variables exist for the same amount of time.
 Where a variable is accessible and how long it exists depend on how it is defined.
-We call the part of a program where a variable is accessible its scope, and the duration for which the variable exists its lifetime.
+We call the part of a program _where_ a variable is accessible its _scope_, and the _duration_ for which the variable exists its _lifetime_.

-A variable which is defined in the main body of a file is called a global variable.
+A variable which is defined in the _main body_ of a file is called a _global variable_.
 It will be visible throughout the file, and also inside any file which imports that file.
 Global variables can have unintended consequences because of their wide-ranging effects – that is why we should almost never use them.
 Only objects which are intended to be used globally, like functions and classes, should be put in the global namespace.

-A variable which is defined inside a function is local to that function.
+A variable which is defined _inside_ a function is _local_ to that function.
 It is accessible from the point at which it is defined until the end of the function, and exists for as long as the function is executing.
 The parameter names in the function definition behave like local variables, but they contain the values that we pass into the function when we call it.
-When we use the assignment operator (=) inside a function, its default behaviour is to create a new local variable – unless a variable with the same name is already defined in the local scope.
+When we use the assignment operator (`=`) inside a function, its default behaviour is to create a new local variable – unless a variable with the same name is already defined in the local scope.

 #### What’s the difference between const and var in JavaScript?

-var:
+`var`:

-function scoped
+- function scoped
-undefined when accessing a variable before it's declared
+- undefined when accessing a variable before it's declared

-let:
+`let`:

-block scoped
+- block scoped
-ReferenceError when accessing a variable before it's declared
+- `ReferenceError` when accessing a variable before it's declared

-const:
+`const`:

-block scoped
+- block scoped
-ReferenceError when accessing a variable before it's declared can't be reassigned
+- `ReferenceError` when accessing a variable before it's declared
+- can't be reassigned (although data structures can be modified in-place)

+Use `const` whenever you can.
+If the value will change, use `let` instead.

 #### How the list comprehension looks like in Python?

-double_of_x = [x * 2 for x in elements]
+`doubles_of_x = [x * 2 for x in elements]`

 #### How the “ternary expression” looks like in Python?

-a if a < b else b
+`a if a < b else b`

 #### How the ternary expression looks like in JavaScript?

-a < b ? a : b
+`a < b ? a : b`

 #### How to import a function from another module in Python?

-from module import function (as ...)
+`from module import function (as ...)`

 #### How to import a function from another module in JavaScript?

-export function
+`export function`

-import { function } from "./filename";
+`import { function } from "./filename";`

 ### Functional

 #### What is recursion?

-A recursive function is a function defined in terms of itself via self-referential expressions.
+A recursive function is a function defined in terms of itself via _self-referential expressions_.
 This means that the function will continue to call itself and repeat its behavior until some condition is met to return a result.

 #### Write a recursive function which calculates the Fibonacci numbers!